Dani3lSun/apex-plugin-spotlight/README.md

 - New DA on an certain event, e.g *Page Load* or *Click*
 - New Action: *APEX Spotlight Search*
 - Choose best fitting settings

-*Enable Keyboard Shortcuts should be used when the DA executes on page load!*

 #### Sample SQL Query for data source